catran04/getting_number_unique_users/README.md

 ### Third step
 enter in a console command in source folder
 `sbt run` or `sbt "run <nameOption1>=<value> <nameOption2=<value>"` for applying custom options

+## Databases
+- By default the application uses `SqLite`.
+- You can also use `MySql` but you should run `MySql` server and create database.
+In running you should give custom option `mysql.databaseName=<String>` which equal the created database name.
+- You can also use `Memory` storage but it not recomended because this storage doesn't store the state.
+After relaunch all data will be lost

 ## Using REST API
 `REST API` supports three url